Introduction

 Nikon L35AF

-Like all compact cameras this camera is easy to use with auto focus, auto-film loading/advance/rewind, automatic flash and separate viewfinder/rangefinder.
-Three versions exist: the first version has an ISO-range ( to be set manually) of 25-400; the second version has its ISO-range extended to 50-1000 and the third version - Nikon L35AD - has a data back.
+Like all compact cameras this camera is easy to use featuring auto focus, automatic film loading/advance/rewind, automatic flash and a separate viewfinder/rangefinder.
+Three versions exist: the first version has an ISO-range (to be set manually) of 25-400; the second version has its ISO-range extended to 50-1000 and the third version - Nikon L35AD - has a data back.
 Although all cameras can be used the years to come, the calendar in the data back, however, ends on December 31, 2009!
 Late 1985 the Nikon L35AF2 was put on the market.
 This version has a DX-film reader with an extended ISO-range of 50-1600.
-Of this version a Data back version (L35AD2) exists as well.
-As all mentioned cameras in this chapter were relatively expensive Nikon introduced a cheap version in 1984, the Nikon L135AF with a 3.5/35mm. lens (focusing from infinity - 1.2 meter) and only 3 ISO-settings (100, 400 and 1000).
+Of this version a data back version (L35AD2) exists as well.
+As all mentioned cameras in this chapter were relatively expensive, Nikon introduced a cheap version in 1984, the Nikon L135AF with a 3.5/35mm. lens (focusing from infinity - 1.2 meter) and only 3 ISO-settings (100, 400 and 1000).

-In the four years of production the cameras mentioned above were a success.
-Such a success that various manufacturers were producing accessories, like the pictured lenses.
-A most unusual activity in those days.
+In the four years of production, the cameras mentioned above were a success.
+Such a success that various manufacturers were producing accessories; a most unusual activity in those days.
 It is impossible to give exact production figures, but it is clear that Nikon made a good start on the compact camera market.

 Nikon L35TW-AF